Grilling Tip: How to Make a Rotisserie Chicken on the Grill

 Rotisserie chicken offers a tender and juicy meal full of flavor.
 You can consume this versatile meat as a main course or use it as the primary ingredient in chicken salad, buffalo chicken dip, tacos and a variety of other dishes.
 With the right seasoning and a few essential tools, you can make rotisserie chicken in your own backyard.

-Quick Tip: Always consult the manufacturer's guide.
+Quick Tip: Always consult your grill's manufacturer's guide.
 While there are general grill safety basics to always keep in mind, the manufacturer's guide can answer any questions about the exact product and its mechanisms.

 Start by cleaning the chicken and rinsing the inside of the center cavity, and then pat it dry with paper towels.
 Marinade or brine the chicken with your favorite seasoning.
 Let the chicken sit in the marinade or brine for 5 to 6 hours.